heygent/cna/pages/cna___Simulazione di esame.md

 	- Given the graph in the figure.
 What is/are the node/s with the highest betweenness centrality, and which ones have the highest degree centrality?
 	  ((646e3a44-2f12-495c-8097-31f72d637c5f))
 	-
+	- Consider an ER graph with $n = 5 \cdot 10^4$ nodes and average degree $k = 100$.
+How can you approximate its diameter?
+	-
+	- Explain why